 (a) A new entry will be added to ‘/etc/passwd, /etc/shadow, /etc/group, /etc/gshadow’ files.

-(b) A new user’s home directory will be created along with the bash files, which copied from the skel directory.
+(b) A new user's home directory will be created along with the bash files, which are copied from the skel directory.
 Also, permission and ownership of the home directory will be set by default.

 Warning: